Japan emperor expresses 'deep remorse' on WW2 anniversary

 TOKYO Japanese Emperor Akihito marked the 70th anniversary of the end of World War Two with an expression of "deep remorse" over the conflict on Saturday, a departure from his annual script which could be seen as a subtle rebuke of Prime Minister Shinzo Abe.

-Abe on Friday expressed "utmost grief", but said future generations should not have to keep apologising for the mistakes of the past.
+Abe on Friday expressed "utmost grief", but said future generations should not have to keep apologizing for the mistakes of the past.
 He offered no fresh apology of his own.

 "Reflecting on our past and bearing in mind the feelings of deep remorse over the last war, I earnestly hope that the ravages of war will never be repeated," Akihito, 81, said at a memorial service on the anniversary of the day his father, Hirohito, announced Japan's defeat.